GeoscienceAustralia/dea-notebooks/README.md

 ## Run on the NCI

-The National Computational Infrastructure is a supercomputer environment available to academic researchers.
-Registered users can use the NCI for high-performance geospatial analysis.
-Learn how to use the [NCI](https://docs.dea.ga.gov.au/guides/setup/NCI/README/).
+The National Computational Infrastructure is a supercomputer environment available to Australian researchers, academics, and other users by negotiation.
+The NCI can be used for high-performance geospatial analysis.
+Learn how to get started with the [NCI](https://docs.dea.ga.gov.au/guides/setup/NCI/README/).

 https://docs.dea.ga.gov.au/guides/setup/NCI/README/